alters-mit/magnebot/doc/magnebot_controller.md

 ### Camera

-_These commands rotate the Magnebot's camera._
+_These commands rotate the Magnebot's camera or add additional camera to the scene._

 #### rotate_camera

 **`self.rotate_camera(roll, pitch, yaw)`**

-Rotate the camera by the (roll, pitch, yaw) axes.
+Rotate the Magnebot's camera by the (roll, pitch, yaw) axes.
 This action takes exactly 1 frame.

 Each axis of rotation is constrained (see `Magnebot.CAMERA_RPY_CONSTRAINTS`).